 xcopy %SourceDir% %TargetDir% /i /d /y

-Step 3(optional).
-To copy changed files only exists in the destination path, type the following commands and press Enter in order.
+#3: Copy changed files already exists in the destination path, type the following commands:

 xcopy %SourceDir% %TargetDir% /s /d /u

-Step 4(optional).
-To copy everything including the new directory, type the following commands and press Enter in order.
+#4: Copy everything including the new directory, type the following commands.
 Please remember to replace the following path “D\My Source\stuff” and ”F:\My Backup\stuff”.

 Set SourceDir=”D:\Source\copy files”